ahonore42/js_fundamentals/README.md

  <img src="https://hackernoon.com/hn-images/1*OF0xEMkWBv-69zvmNs6RDQ.gif" alt="JS gif" >
 </div>

+## Welcome to JavaScript!
-### Welcome to JavaScript!
-This lesson involves working with a terminal command line and a text editor of your choice.
+### Prerequisites: working with a terminal command line, a text editor of your choice.

+This lesson was created with the intention of taking you from a complete beginner in JS to having a strong fundamental skillset.
+It provides examples for many of the inbuilt methods in JavaScript as well as proper use cases.

 ### To start working with this lesson
   * `fork` this repository